iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 We use `dvc repro` to run the pipeline as found in the <abbr>workspace</abbr>.
 All the parameters and dependencies are retrieved from the current workspace.
 It doesn't use any special objects to track the experiments.
-When you have large number of experiments that you don't want to commit into Git, it's better to use `dvc exp run`.
+When you have large number of experiments that you don't want to commit all to Git, it's better to use `dvc exp run`.
 It allows to change the parameters quickly, can track the history of artifacts and has facilities to compare these experiments easily.

-`dvc repro` is still available to run the pipeline that don't need these extra features.
+`dvc repro` is still available to run the pipeline when these extra features are not needed.

 </details>